Where We Are From

 Shawi land had never had precise boundaries, but of the sprawling region that the Shawi have tended for centuries, thousands of hectares have been lost to the illegal mining and logging going on in the region.

 More information about the Canadian mining company can be found here: These incursions have destroyed the habitat of animals and scared them off, and also directly threatened the lives of Shawi.
 Because of this, hunting has become difficult, and meat is scarce.
-This is the main reason the Shawi have decided they must join the western world and begin to adapt.
+This is one of two main reasons the Shawi have decided they must join the western world and begin to adapt.

 Although the Shawi have faced numerous challenges due to outside domination by the Spanish "patrones," land lords, Jesuits, evangelical missionaries, loggers and miners, their society and culture continue to be strong.
 They rely on their natural environment to provide for most basic needs, and their concerns center on climate change, the loss of self-sufficiency because of the decline of population of the wild game, and decline of fish because of human pressures and sedimentation of the riverbeds.